As you might assume my family and me, we are real bean lovers. What I especially love about this white bean pasta with broccoli is:

 - 1/2 tsp. sea salt

-- Prepare whole grain noodles according to the instructions and cook them until al dente.
+- Prepare whole grain noodles according to the instructions and cook pasta until al dente.
 Drain, set aside and keep covered.

 - In a blender or food processor (e.g. Thermomix) mix white beans, lemon juice, broth, nutritional yeast, garlic, salt and pepper, until smooth.
 Set aside.

-- Use a large skillet and saute onions in water or olive oil for 3 minutes.
+- Heat water or oil in a large skillet and sautée onions 3 minutes.

 - Add the chopped broccoli stems and cook for 4-5 minutes.